cncf/glossary/style-guide.md

 The **category** label will come after the status label, its contents will be capitalized, and consist of the following options:

+- Technology
+- Property
 - Concept

 These options give more context as to how the definition is interpreted.
-For now, **concept** is the only category required.

 ```md
 ---